Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-edge-consent/edge-consent-api-reference.md

-# Consent Collection API reference
+# Consent API reference

 ## extensionVersion <a id="extensionversion"></a>

-Returns the version of the client-side Edge Consent extension.
+Returns the version of the client-side Consent extension.

 {% tabs %}
 {% tab title="Android" %}

 ### Java

 #### Syntax